Updated January 16, 2014

 If the msg soft key is on when you enable the MSG relay from the front panel, the relay won't turn on until a new message is added.Back to FAQ or Support

 We recommend that you use the Network Time Protocol to keep your ENDEC's clocked synced to the correct time.
 You can use any NTP time server you like, more than one is better.
 We supply some defaults, but you can use a local source as well, see the NTP Servers setting on the Network tab of ENDECSETD.
+See also this FAQ entry: What NTP server address should I use to sync the ENDEC's time of day to an accurate clock?

 If you are using a valid NTP server address but your time still isn't synced, check these: